omarkarimli/Morty/README.md

 The app follows the recommended modern Android architecture guidelines:
 *   **MVI (Model-View-Intent)**: The app implements the MVI pattern where Intents (Events) are processed to produce a new immutable State, ensuring a Unidirectional Data Flow (UDF).
 *   **Modular Architecture**: The codebase is split into feature and data modules (`:app`, `:network`, `:dynamicfeature`) to ensure separation of concerns, scalability, and faster build times.
-*   **Dependency Injection**: Hilt is used to inject repositories and network clients into ViewModels.
+*   **Dependency Injection**: Koin is used to inject repositories and network clients into ViewModels.